The Weeknd: Plagiarism allegations

 In December 2015, Tesfaye was sued by Cutting Edge Music, which alleged that the bassline for "The Hills" had been taken from a composition featured in the score for the 2013 science fiction film The Machine.
-One of the producers of the song was alleged to have sent a private Twitter message to Tom Raybould, the composer of the film's score, to tell him about the sample.
-In September 2018, Tesfaye and Daft Punk were sued for allegedly stealing the rhythm for "Starboy" from Ethiopian poet and singer-songwriter Yasminah.
-Tesfaye denied the allegations.
+One of the producers of the song was alleged to have sent a private Twitter message to Tom Raybould, the composer of the film's score, stating that he had sampled the composition.
+The lawsuit was dismissed in March 2016, with legal reporting indicating that the parties appeared to have reached a settlement.
+In April 2025, Cutting Edge filed another copyright infringement lawsuit against Tesfaye and several of his collaborators and music companies, again alleging that "The Hills" copied elements of the score for The Machine.